codefuse-ai/codefuse/README.md

 - [**ModelScope Repo**](https://modelscope.cn/organization/codefuse-ai).
 - Train or finetuning on your own models, you can try our [**MFTCoder**](https://github.com/codefuse-ai/MFTCoder), which enables efficient fine-tuning for multi-task, multi-model, and multi-training-framework scenarios.

-## References
+## Citation

-For more details about techniques of CodeFuse, please refere to our tech-reports/papers below.
+For more technique details about CodeFuse, please refere to our paper [MFTCoder](https://arxiv.org/abs/2311.02303).
-- MFTCoder:

-If you use our codes or models, or feel our project useful for your research works, please cite our paper as below.
+If you find our work useful or helpful for your R&D works, please feel free to cite our paper as below.
 ```
 @article{codefuse2023,
   title={},